-Our upstream manufacturing is certified by British Standards Institution ("BSI") for ISO 9001:2015, ISO 13485:2016 and EN ISO 13485:2016 for the scope of manufacture and supply of natural latex and nitrile latex examination gloves.
+Our upstream manufacturing is certified by the British Standards Institution ("BSI") for ISO 9001:2015, ISO 13485:2016, and EN ISO 13485:2016 for the scope of manufacture and supply of natural latex and nitrile latex examination gloves.
+The Group is also registered with the Supplier Ethical Data Exchange, a not-for-profit membership organisation that leads work with buyers and suppliers to deliver improvements in responsible and ethical business practices in global supply chains, and our manufacturing facilities are audited under Sedex Members Ethical Trade Audit ("SMETA").